top of page

 Cabbage Soup

-In the 1950's, the Cabbage Soup Diet became popular as a fast way to lose pounds.
-Most recipes included dry onion soup mix and lots of chopped cabbage.
+According to knowledgeable food forecasters, the vegetable of 2026 will be cabbage, the lowly vegetable that in the 1950’s became famous (and infamous) as the main culprit in the Cabbage Soup Diet.
+The Cabbage Soup Diet became popular as a fast way to lose pounds.
+Most recipes included dry onion soup mix (high in sodium) and lots of chopped cabbage.
 Dieters were instructed to follow the diet for one week, during which they could eat as much soup as they wanted.
-I'm pretty sure no one could tolerate it for more than 7 days, and results were likely only short-lived.
-Even Weight Watchers took a turn with Cabbage Soup, calling it Zero-Point Soup and praising its ability to be
+I'm pretty sur

 bottom of page